mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

 To overwrite any global CSS properties of existing components, target the right CSS property and place your CSS files in the `assets` folder.
 This will overwrite any existing defaults for that CSS property.
 For reference, see the [Vizro CSS files](https://github.com/mckinsey/vizro/tree/main/vizro-core/src/vizro/static/css).

+CSS properties will be applied with the last served file taking precedence.
+The order of serving is:

+1. Dash built-in stylesheets
+2. Vizro built-in stylesheets
+3. User assets folder stylesheets

+Within each of these categories, individual files are served in alphanumeric order.

 !!! example "Customizing global CSS properties"
     === "my_css_file.css"
     ```css